July 14, 2020

 We’ve heard it read a hundred times at weddings, which causes us (at least me) to associate this text with the warm, fuzzy, sentimental feelings that always ooze out of weddings.
 Said another way, this text—clearly one of the hardest texts in all of Scripture—comes off as soft and fluffy because of the context in which we have most often heard it.

-1 Corinthians 13 must become for us, an absolute manifesto.
+First Corinthians 13 must become for us, an absolute manifesto.
 Somehow we need to keep this text before us every day.
-This is not pie in the sky “HallMark” card idealism.
-1 Corinthians 13 is profound realism.
-As an exercise of faith and bold self examination, I want to ask you to insert your name in every blank below.
+This is not pie-in-the-sky Hallmark card idealism.
+First Corinthians 13 is profound realism.
+As an exercise of faith and bold self-examination, I want to ask you to insert your name in every blank below.
 Read it aloud inserting your name in each blank.

-____ is patient, love is kind. ____ does not envy, ____ does not boast, ____ is not proud.
-5 ____ does not dishonor others, ____ is not self-seeking, ____ is not easily angered, ____ keeps no record of wrongs.
-6 ____ does not delight in evil but rejoices with the truth.
-7 ____ always protects, ____ always trusts, ____ always hopes, ____ always perseveres.
+____ is patient, _____ is kind. ____ does not envy, ____ does not boast, ____ is not proud. ____ does not dishonor others, ____ is not self-seeking, ____ is not easily angered, ____ keeps no record of wrongs. ____ does not delight in evil but rejoices with the truth. ____ always protects, ____ always trusts, ____ always hopes, ____ always perseveres.

-O.K., if you skipped the challenge exercise, GO BACK AND DO IT NOW.
-(I’m not shouting, I promise. ;0) Say you name in every single blank and do it aloud.
+Okay, if you skipped the challenge exercise, go back and do it now!
+Say your name in every single blank and do it aloud.

 I’m going to start doing this little exercise of inserting my name in the blanks and reading this text aloud every day.
 We have a way of following our words.
 I see it as akin to prophesying over ourselves with the very Word of God.
 Will you join me in this.
 Let’s just commit to the next seven days.